CorBer/teensy_batdetector/README.md

 https://github.com/DD4WH/Teensy-Bat-Detector
 <br>

+# BUG in SPARKFUN GPS library
+<b> Beginning march 2022 a bug was found in the GPS readout, it seems the sparkfun library had a bug that reported 2022 as a leapyear.
+The library for teensybat has been updated.

 # LATEST RELEASE
 <b><h2> v1.3 development release 20210909</h2> </b>
 Complete Repository (HEX src/lib for platformIO) available at: <br>